nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [Creator](https://github.com/NiklasRosenstein/creator) gives you the best of three worlds: The freedom of GNU Make, the power of Python and the performance of ninja.

 - [bfg9000](https://github.com/jimporter/bfg9000) is a cross-platform build configuration system with an emphasis on making it easy to define how to build your software.
 It converts a Python-based build script into the appropriate files for your underlying build system of choice (Make, Ninja, or MSBuild).

+- [kati](https://github.com/google/kati) is an experimental GNU make clone that converts Makefiles to ninja build files.
+The main goal of this tool is to speed-up incremental build of Android.